Neoministein/parkguidance/docs/admin.md

 #### Product

-The front firstly checks if both username and password aren't null.
+The front end firstly checks if both username and password aren't null.

 After filling out both input fields and clicking on Sign the backend gets notified.